 Photos are great because they freeze time and allow the moment to live for eternity.
-I’m incredibly fortunate to have over 100,000 pictures of my life that will enable me to appreciate my 30 years of existence fully.
+I’m incredibly fortunate to have over 100,000 pictures of my life that will enable me to fully appreciate my 30 years of existence.

 Wow!
 What we did before iPhones.

-At the time, I was more interested in owning my first leather wallet than the money I should store in it.
+At the time, I was more interested in owning my first leather wallet than the money I should store.

-Thankfully, my family pitched in to get me a wallet and put some money inside it for me.
+Thankfully, my family pitched in to get me a wallet and put some money inside it.
 My cousin Brittany pointed that out to me because I was mesmerized by the genuine leather.

 I’m sure I spent the $20-40 fast, as kids tend to do.
 I hope it at least went to something useful.